Henan: Imperial Era

+Conquests by Northern Peoples

+In 1127, the Jurchens, a people from the northeast, captured Kaifeng and took the Song emperor prisoner.
+In 1194, the Yellow River changed its course, flowing southward into the Huai River through what is now northern Jiangsu, displacing millions of people.
+In the early 13th century, Mongols destroyed the Jin dynasty and conquered this region, establishing the Henan Jiangbei Branch Secretariat (河南江北行省).

+Due to heavy casualties and mass migration caused by warfare and flooding, the Ming court under the Hongwu reign organized large-scale, compulsory resettlement from Shanxi to Henan.
+In 1368, the prefectures of Weihui (衛輝), Zhangde (彰德), and Huaiqing (懷慶)—areas north of the Yellow River—were placed under Henan's government.
+In 1641, the peasant rebel leader Li Zicheng captured Luoyang.
+The following year, Li's forces besieged Kaifeng three times.
+During the third siege, troops of Ming court breached the Yellow River dikes at Zhujiazhai and Majiakou north of the city in an attempt to flood the rebels.
+The waters inundated Kaifeng, submerging the entire city under several zhang of water.
+Of the city's 378,000 residents, only 30,000 survived.

+The wars of the late Ming and early Qing (circa 1630–1662) once again devastated Henan.
+During the Kangxi reign, the province's agricultural economy recovered, and it gradually regained its status as a major population center and grain-producing region.

+On September 30, 1887, a major Yellow River dike breach occurred at Xiayun Shibao in Zhengzhou (present-day Shiqiao Village, Huayuankou Town, Huiji District).
+The disaster claimed over two million lives (with estimates ranging from 930,000 to as high as 7 million).
+Xia Mingfang, a scholar of Qing history, called it "the most severe flood disaster in terms of population loss in modern Chinese history," while Peter Hough, professor of international relations at Middlesex University, described it as "one of the deadliest natural disasters in human history."

-Modern era
+Modern time

-The Qing dynasty was overthrown by the 1911 Revolution and then the Republic of China was established in 1912, during which a man from Henan, Yuan Shikai, played an important role and thus he became the first president of Republic of China.
-The construction and extension of the Pinghan Railway and Longhai Railway had turned Zhengzhou, a minor county town at the time, into a major transportation hub.
-Despite the rise of Zhengzhou, Henan's overall economy repeatedly stumbled as it was the hardest hit by the many disasters that struck China in its modern era.
+The Qing dynasty was overthrown by the 1911 Revolution and then the Republic of China was established in 1912, during which a man from Henan, Yuan Shikai, played a role and thus became the first president of Republic of China.

-Henan suffered greatly during the Second Sino-Japanese War.
-In 1938, when the Imperial Japanese Army captured Kaifeng, the government led by Chiang Kai-shek bombed the Huayuankou dam in Zhengzhou in order to prevent Japanese forces from advancing further.
-However, this caused massive flooding in Henan, Anhui, and Jiangsu resulting in hundreds of thousands of deaths.
-In 1942 Henan was hit by a great famine resulting from a mix of drought, locusts and destruction caused by the war.
+In 1938, during the Second Sino-Japanese War, when the Imperial Japanese Army captured Kaifeng, the government led by Chiang Kai-shek bombed the Huayuankou dam in Zhengzhou in order to prevent Japanese forces from advancing further.
+This caused flooding in Henan, Anhui, and Jiangsu resulting in hundreds of thousands of deaths.
+In 1942 Henan was hit by the Chinese famine of 1942-43 resulting from a mix of drought, locusts and destruction caused by the war.

-In 1954, the new government of the People's Republic of China moved the capital of Henan from Kaifeng to Zhengzhou, as a result of its economic importance.
-The PRC had earlier established a short-lived Pingyuan Province consisting of what is now northern Henan and western Shandong with Xinxiang as its capital.
+In 1954, the government of the People's Republic of China moved the capital of Henan from Kaifeng to Zhengzhou, as a result of its railway transportation importance.
+The PRC had earlier established a Pingyuan Province consisting of what later is northern Henan and western Shandong with Xinxiang as its capital.
 This province was abolished in 1952.